Competition in the Digital Economy

 The impact of big data on competition law has attracted significant attention lately.
 Work began in 2017, when the Competition Bureau consulted on the topic, releasing a final report that identified the need to adapt its tools and methods to this evolving

 Given Canada’s digital transformation in recent years, it is anticipated that at some point, the government may propose changes to the Competition Act (last updated significantly in 2009).
-In the meantime, government is proposing to use levers outside the Act to address aspects of digital platform regulation, as outlined below.
+In the meantime, government is proposing other initiatives to address aspects of internet and platform regulation, as outlined below.

 The newly re-elected Liberal government has indicated its intent to proceed – in its first 100 days - with a new bill that would require digital platforms that generate revenues from the publication of news content to share a portion of their revenues with Canadian news outlets.
 They are also expected to pick up on two bills that didn’t pass before the election: